ankitank25/avrillo-technical-test/README.md

 ## About

 This application is built using laravel 10.x.
-This is a technical test provided by J&T Recruitment for Avrillo LLP.
+This is a technical test with the provided requirements.

 This is to fetch west quotes from https://kanye.rest/